 - Open your browser.

-- Open this link to find the Spotify Shortcut setup file, which will allow you to begin to connect Spotify and Siri.
+- Navigate to the Spotify Shortcut setup page, created by Carl Hauschke, which will allow you to begin to connect Spotify and Siri.

 - Once the page is loaded, press Get Shortcut and tap Open.